 The San Diego Promise is a two-year completion program for recent high school graduates enrolled full-time (12 units per semester).
 The program provides up to two years of free tuition to eligible students.
 Participation in the Promise program comes with a variety of benefits: an assigned peer mentor/success coach, specialized counseling and guidance support, and additional campus engagement opportunities.

-The San Diego Promise application for Class of 2019 high school graduates entering in Fall 2019 is now open.
-The priority deadline is June 28, 2019.
+ATTENTION!
+The San Diego Promise application for Class of 2020 high school graduates entering in Fall 2020 will be available in Spring 2020.

 If you have questions about the Promise program at San Diego City College, please email firstname.lastname@example.org.

 - What is included in the Promise Scholarship?